 IMP will be stored securely in a locked storage location at room temperature at Primary Care Research Centre, Aldermoor Health Centre, Southampton.
 Access will be limited to trial staff based at the Primary Care Research Centre.
-IMP will be sent to participants after randomisation using a secure recorded delivery service, following confirmation of their address and willingness to continue in the trial with 72 hours of consent.
+IMP will be sent to participants after randomisation using a secure recorded delivery service, following confirmation of their address and willingness to continue in the trial.
+Participants should only be randomised if IMP can be delived to them before their initial 5-days of antibiotics have been completed.